Tornadoes of 2021: March 13 (United States)

-March 16–18
+March 16–18 (United States)

 Following isolated tornado activity on March 16, a rare high risk outlook was issued by the SPC for March 17 in Mississippi and Alabama, including a 45% risk area for tornadoes, the first of which since May 2019.
 Forecasters noted the potential for violent, long-tracked tornadoes to occur in the risk area, though this did not occur.
 However, a few strong tornadoes did touch down and cause significant damage, though none exceeded EF2 intensity.
-The first tornado of the day touched down west of Waynesboro, Mississippi just after 12:00 p.m.
+The first tornado of the day touched down west of Waynesboro, Mississippi, just after 12:00 p.m.
 CDT and caused EF2 damage to chicken houses and trees.
 Other strong EF2 tornadoes caused damage in and around Silas, Billingsley, and Burnsville, Alabama.
 More severe weather occurred on March 18 along the Atlantic coast from Florida to Southern Maryland, and a moderate risk was issued from Eastern Georgia to North Central North Carolina on March 17.
 The moderate risk was downgraded to enhanced on March 18 due to a lack of buoyancy in the atmosphere, but numerous strong to severe thunderstorms still tracked through the area during the afternoon.
 Several more tornadoes were confirmed before the storms moved offshore that evening.
 Overall, this outbreak produced 51 tornadoes and no fatalities.